jgregoriods/quaesit/tutorial.md

 ```
 We will go back to the <code>eat()</code> method later, after understanding how the grid system works.
 The code above should be self-explanatory.
 The Agent class has in-built methods for moving and turning.
 They are <code>turn_right()</code>, <code>turn_left()</code> and <code>forward()</code>.
 The <code>random_walk()</code> method combines them, making the agent move a step in a random direction.
 Our turtles also loose one unit of energy every time they move.
 For reproducing, the turtle first checks whether it has surplus energy.
 If so, an agent is created and initialized with the same parameters as the "parent".
 The Agent method <code>hatch()</code> does just that.
+Before calling it, the turtle splits its energy in half, so that the "child" gets half the parent's energy.
 When the turtles are out of energy, they die by calling the Agent <code>die()</code> method, which deletes the object and references to it in the model.

 ## Creating the World